percona/web-dev-test/front-end-challenge/README.md

 has a `web/` directory.
 Then, in many distros, you copy the sample Apache vhost conf to `/etc/apache2/sites-available/` (give it a different name if you want), symlink to it in `/etc/apache2/sites-enabled/` and reload Apache.
-If everything works, you should be able to access `http://cloud.percona.dev/` from your web broswer and get a "no route found" error from Symfony.
+If everything works, you should be able to access `http://cloud.percona.dev/` from your web browser and get a "no route found" error from Symfony.

 3) MySQL
 --------